4 Inch Cheesecake Recipe

 I bought canned cherry pie filling because it’s not cherry season, but you can certainly make homemade cherry pie filling if it is.

 Want to use different fruit?
 You can substitute blueberries or raspberries for the recipes listed.

-You can also decorate cheesecake with small batch homemade whipped cream.
+Or decorate with small batch homemade whipped cream.